-- A net increase of 1.95 FTE which includes an Associate Project Manager in Community Development, and some increases in current FTE to allow for succession planning for upcoming retirements. - A 6.33% cost-of-living adjustment (COLA) will be applied July 1, 2023.
-The Board has directed the staff to use the CPI-W for Seattle at the previous December 2022.
-This adjustment helps COG to attract and retain highly competent staff. - The salary wage scale has been extended 4 steps from 11 to 15, and the first 3 steps have been retired.
+- A net increase of 1.95 FTE which includes an Associate Project Manager in Community Development, and some increases in current FTE to allow for succession planning for upcoming retirements. - A 6.33% cost-of-living adjustment (COLA) will be applied July 1, 2023. c - The salary wage scale has been extended 4 steps from 11 to 15, and the first 3 steps have been retired.
 The remaining steps will be renumbered 1-12.
 This is to help address that our wage scales to the marketplace to provide future earnings potential to the staff.